-New studies are increasingly calling attention to the fact that not all saturated fats are bad for you.
-Saturated fats are found in meat, cheeze, milk, and coconut and palm oils.
-Research from around the world supports the health benefits of coconuts and the MTC fatty acids they contain.
-Few foods contain MTCs, so enjoying coconut oil is an excellent method for including this important fatty acid in your diet.
+Saturated fats are found mostly in meat, cheese, milk, and coconut and palm oils.
+Research from around the world supports the health benefits of coconuts and the MCTs they contain.
+Few foods contain MCTs, so enjoying coconut oil is an excellent method for including these important fatty acids in your diet.

-Research has found that coconut oil also helps prevent tooth decay as it combines with enzymes in the mouth to help kill off harmful bacteria that leads to dental problems.
+Research has found that coconut oil also helps prevent tooth decay as it combines with enzymes in the mouth to help kill off harmful bacteria that lead to dental problems.

-Coconut milk is not the liquid inside the coconut, this liquid is called coconut water or juice.
+Coconut milk is not the liquid inside the coconut, this is called coconut water or juice.
 Coconut milk is made from the expressed juice of grated coconut meat and water.
-Coconut cream is made from pressing the coconut meat.
+Coconut cream is a richer product pressed from the meat without the water.

-Coconut oil is the fatty oil that comes from the coconut meat.
+Coconut oil is the oil cold-pressed from coconut meat.
 Commercial coconut oils can vary dramatically in quality.
-Low quality oil is produced by chemical extraction and is often hydrogenated, bleached and deodorized.
-High quality oil is pure, organic, unrefined, and cold pressed.
+Low-quality oil is produced by chemical extraction and is often hydrogenated (creating trans fats recognized as causing heart disease and cancer), bleached, and deodorized.
+High-quality oil is pure, organic, unrefined, and cold-pressed.

-Coconut trees take 4-5 years, and even longer, before they begin to produce fruit.
+Coconut trees take 4-5 years or longer before they begin to produce fruit.
 They will produce 20-150 mature fruits a season.

 The enzymes found in coconuts aid digestion and metabolism.
 Fiber-rich foods like coconut help control your blood sugar and cholesterol levels.

-In Traditional Chinese Medicine, coconut milk is particularly known for supporting the heart and aiding stamina.
-In general, the mainland Chinese do not typically make use of coconuts, but those that live on the coast, where coconuts are easily available, enjoy its health benefits more easily.
+In Traditional Chinese Medicine, coconut milk is known for supporting the heart and aiding stamina.
+In general, the mainland Chinese do not make as much use of coconuts compared to those who live on the coast, where coconuts are more easily available.

-A coconut is an essential element in Hindu rituals.
-It is often decorated with metal foil and symbols of prosperity and good fortune.
+Coconuts are an essential element in Hindu rituals.
+They are often decorated with metal foil and symbols of prosperity and good fortune.
 Fishermen will offer coconuts to the sea for good luck and successful fishing.
 The Hindu goddess of well-being and wealth, Lakshmi, is often depicted holding a coconut.